Darren Tedesco, November 10, 2021

 Darren: Advisor360° is one of the largest firms serving broker-dealers in the country by any measurement.
 Prior to starting Advisor360°, I spent most of my career as an executive at one of the largest broker-dealers in the country, with almost two decades of driving and overseeing their technology efforts.
 One of the things that makes me different from the average B2B software executive is that I was the very person who we now serve; I fundamentally understand the pain points and challenges facing the companies we license our software to.
 I deeply understand the industry challenges broker-dealers face and how they run their companies, how advisors work and the obstacles they have in running their businesses, and what an advisor’s clients are looking for in an advisor.

 Cynthia: You’ve written in the past about your beliefs on technology integration and how to design for customers.
-What are a few of your beliefs about enterprise software?
+What are a few of your beliefs about enterprise wealth management software?